 Spiritual leader, humanitarian and visionary Sri Mata Amritanandamayi Devi has served the world community for decades, imparting wisdom, strength, and inspiration.
 Through her extraordinary acts of love, inner strength, and self-sacrifice, Amma has endeared herself to millions and inspired thousands to follow in her path of selfless service.

 An in-depth study into the five primary ways in which humanity uses animals for economic purposes.
-This documentary played a huge role in my switching to a vegetarian diet and later a plant based diet.
+This documentary played a huge role in my switching to a vegetarian diet and then later a primarily plant-based diet.

 Also, check out these lists of resources that have had a positive influence on me: